shaedrich/website/content/2024-07-18-where-do-i-import-x-from.md

 # Where do I import the thing?

 Ember has historically allowed access to everything in a global scope, like web-components.
-This provide confusing for developers, and Ember has moved to a more explicit, import-what-you-need approach, called "template-tag" -- more information on that here: https://guides.emberjs.com/release/components/template-tag-format/
+This proved confusing for developers, and Ember has moved to a more explicit, import-what-you-need approach, called "template-tag" -- more information on that here: https://guides.emberjs.com/release/components/template-tag-format/

 A common thing I hear from folks is that they don't know where to import a component/modifier/helper from a particular addon, or maybe assume that because something isn't documented, they can't import the component/modifier/helper.